 If you’re a fan of Mindhunter (the show) then you’ve probably already heard that Netflix is delaying the third season for a stupid reason I won’t even mention.
 As you can tell I’m definitely not bitter.
 Okay, I’m a little bitter, but how could I not be?

-For some silly reason I’ve prevented myself from reading the actual book that the show is based off of.
+For some silly reason, I’ve prevented myself from reading the actual book that the show is based on.
 Well, today I said, “Enough is enough!”, so I bought the kindle version on Amazon.
 I have to tell you it feels pretty great.
 I have zero regrets, and I can’t tell you how excited I am to read this book…oh wait, I can!
 I can give you two reasons why I’m excited to read this true crime book.

 I’m Obsessed with True Crime & Crime Shows

 I’m from Milwaukee, and anyone from Milwaukee knows who Jeffery Dahmer is.
 But, in case you don’t know, he’s known as the Milwaukee Cannibal who raped, murdered and dismembered 17 young men from 1978 to 1991.
 He was caught and sent away for life in prison, and he had only served 3 years when another inmate murdered him in 1994.

 After watching that doc I started watching other docs and fictional crime shows like, Criminal Minds, Law and Order: SVU, Monk, Bones, etc. I also watched Conversations with a Killer: The Ted Bundy Tapes, Don’t F**k with Cats, The Killing, and of course Mindhunter.
 If there’s a good crime show or true crime doc out there then you can bet I’ve already seen it.